Medicine in service to the arts™

 Quick link to Patient Portal

-The use of face masks in our office is optional.
+The use of face masks in our office and medical office building is optional.
 However, let us know if you want me and my staff to wear a face mask.

 I believe that orthopedic care should be personal, with time available to discuss your problem and the treatment options.
 I realize that almost every physician says this – I mean it.